bmurdata/NYCGovJobSearch/README.md

                         How many parallel processes to spawn.
 Default is cpu count.
   -ofile OUTFILE, --outfile OUTFILE
                         Output file names
-  -checkDB, --checkDB   Cscrape based on database contents.
+  -checkDB, --checkDB   Scrape based on database contents, and delete old entries.
 Database must be setup for proper function.
 ```
 New File: checkDB.py.
 File will check database based on connection string in SQLAlchemy_Files folder db.py setup.